agananth/website/content/about/_index.md

         end_date: '2019'
 ---

-I am a software engineer at Google, where I work in Core Machine Learning on LaMDA training and serving infrastructure and enhancing model interpretability and trustworthiness.
+I am a software engineer at Google in Core Machine Learning.
+For just under a year, I worked on [LaMDA](https://blog.google/technology/ai/lamda/) (Language Model for Dialog Applications) training and serving infrastructure and enhancing model interpretability and trustworthiness.
+My projects have contributed towards the [Bard announcement](https://blog.google/technology/ai/bard-google-ai-search-updates/) and upcoming launch.

+Recently I have started working on dual encoder models for retrieval tasks, which was explored in [this paper](https://arxiv.org/abs/2112.07899).
+The foundational code is available on GitHub [here](https://github.com/google-research/t5x_retrieval).

 I have both ML research and industry experience.
 My career goal is to work at bridging the two: apply cutting-edge ML research innovations to solve real-world problems that improve human wellbeing.
 This [MIT Technology Review opinion article](https://www.technologyreview.com/2020/08/18/1007196/ai-research-machine-learning-applications-problems-opinion/), which highlights that many AI researchers